JUNE 2026

 These sectors depend heavily on New Zealand’s clean environment, biodiversity, and food integrity to attract discerning international visitors.
 Pristine landscapes and natural food systems, prized especially in markets sensitive to GMOs such as the EU and Japan, are key assets for sustaining this growth.

-Glyphosate Proposal – Escalating Health Risks
+Glyphosate Increases – Escalating Health Risks

 • Can accumulate in breast milk and body tissues